rails database architecture

 What I'd Do Differently

-Third, don’t fight ActiveRecord.
+Don't fight ActiveRecord.
 Accept that some queries will involve raw SQL.
-The time_bucket function, compression management, and continuous aggregate queries don’t map cleanly to ActiveRecord’s query builder, and trying to force them through scopes and where clauses just produces confusing code.
+The time_bucket function, compression management, and continuous aggregate queries don't map cleanly to ActiveRecord's query builder, and trying to force them through scopes and where clauses just produces confusing code.
 Write the SQL, put it in a scope, and move on.

-Finally, keep hypertable concerns isolated.
+The last one is about people, not the database: keep hypertable concerns isolated.
 Whether through a separate database, an abstract base class, or simply careful naming conventions, make it obvious which parts of your system are using time-series patterns.
-The ActiveRecord conventions that work for regular CRUD tables (updates, deletes, point lookups by id) will mislead developers who don’t know they’re working with a hypertable.
+The ActiveRecord conventions that work for regular CRUD tables (updates, deletes, point lookups by id) will mislead developers who don't know they're working with a hypertable.

 Limitations and Trade-offs